High-Content-CRISPR-Screens/ImageFormatter/README.md

 - Miniconda: https://www.anaconda.com/docs/getting-started/miniconda/main
 - Conda-Forge (Miniforge): https://conda-forge.org/download/

+### 2. Download the code

+You can download the code as a zip and simply unzip it somewhere in your computer.
+Alternatively, you can clone the repository.
+If you're not confortable with git, we recommend GitHub Desktop to manage your repositories.

 ### 2. Create and activate a Conda environment

 From a terminal in this project folder: